Codebase 101

 }

-if (!this.notSolved(challenge)) {
+if (!notSolved(challenge)) {

-const flag = this.ctfFlag(challenge.name)
+const flag = utils.ctfFlag(challenge.name)

 const notification = {